 Pupils will learn to use the latest word processing, emailing, spreadsheet and database packages and learn to create a multimedia presentation using text, images and sound.
 Pupils will also learn about animation and how to construct a Web page.
 They will be given the opportunity to learn about a variety of general topics, such as rules for working with ICT, saving and printing and respecting other pupils' work.

-We aim to equip pupils with the ability to find, explore, analyse and present information using various software packages.
+We aim to equip pupils with the ability to find, explore, analyse and present information using various software packages and online resources.
 Students are provided with opportunities to be creative, develop critical thinking skills, and undertake ICT projects independently.
+Communication and collaboration in teams with our peers is an additional skill to demonstrate as well.